j2colaco/stock_anomaly/README.md

 The model takes in one input file (csv) which must contain a column of stock symbols (in the format that Yahoo Finance identifies stocks symbols).
 Paste this filepath into the code and the coumn index of the stock symbols.

 ### Output File
 Run the code and it will do EVERYTHING for you.
-The code will output a csv file contai
+The code will output a csv file in the same directory of the input file.

+## How does it identify anomalies?

+This model detects anomalous stock prices based on 10 day Moving Average.
+The residual standard deviation for 10 days of historical data is calculated as well.

+Anomaly if: Current Stock Price > Moving Average + Residual Std Dev * 5.5

+5.5 is the threshold value that I decided to use.
+If you want bigger or smaller anomalies, change the threshold.

+## Performance

+For a list of 250 stocks, the model take about 8 minutes to run.
+I am working on improving the performance of this model.